 University students who have a permanent disability can qualify for a grant amount of up to $2,000 per academic year.

-In order to receive this grant, students must be able to qualify for a Canadian student loan, and they must be enrolled either in the full-time or part-time program of at least 32 weeks duration.
+In order to receive this grant, students must be able to qualify for a Canadian student loan, and they must be enrolled either in a full-time or part-time program of at least 32 weeks duration.
 They also need to provide proof of permanent disability in order to be considered for this particular grant.

 Grant for Service and Equipment for Persons with Permanent Disabilities

 Permanently disabled students with exceptional equipment needs are entitled to receive a grant of up to $8,000 per year to cover the expenses.

 To obtain this grant, students must be able to qualify for a Canadian student loan, enroll either in a full-time or part-time program and provide proof of permanent disability.
 In addition, students requiring exceptional accommodations on campus will need to provide a written statement describing how the campus will have to accommodate their needs, as well as the expenses associated with any special equipment.